Guidelines for PARI contributors

 You can send us material through the PARI Content Upload Form

-Alternatively, you could send in your articles and photos by mail: contact [at the rate of] ruralindiaonline [dot] org
+If for some reason, you are unable to use the Content Upload Form, you could send in your articles and photos by mail: contact [at the rate of] ruralindiaonline [dot] org

 Please title your Word files.
 There is inevitably a lot of back and forth between the author and PARI’s editors.
 As revisions are made and new drafts are created, this can get very confusing.
 So it makes sense each time to add: